vishalk2/Engine-Emissions-Calibration/README.md

 # Engine-Emissions-Calibration
-Estimating the Torque output and the emission percentages of 'CO', 'HC' & 'NOx' emission constituents by varying Throttle along side the given Engine RPM range.
+1.Estimated the Torque output and the emission percentages of 'CO', 'HC' & 'NOx' emission constituents by varying Throttle along side the given Engine RPM range.

+2.Estimated the "Maximum Torques(and corresponding NOx emission %)" and "Minimum NOx emission %(and corresponding Torques)".

 ***Analysis yet to be done.***